russellgordon/teaching/src/site/notes/Current Courses/Grade 9 Mathematics/What is Coding?.md

 It cannot *infer* or guess at your intentions.

-Like spoken languages, you can program a computer using different languages.
+Just as we can speak to our friends in multiple languages, you can program a computer using different languages.

 The programming language you will use today is called [Swift](https://developer.apple.com/swift/) and is both [multi-platform and open-source](https://www.swift.org).